vassilis/bootstrap-extend/README.md

 **.btn-icon-circle**
 Drops padding and adds enough border-radius to make it round.

-The following classes will sent to font-size and line-height in order to produce nice crisp icon buttons.
+The following classes will set the button width, height, font-size and line-height in order to produce nice crisp icon buttons.

 **Crisp Size(16 × N) px**